 Rhode Island is one of the few blue states to lack a ban on assault weapons and high capacity magazines, despite wide popular support.
 The Speaker of the House and the President of the Senate both have A ratings from the NRA, and they each took thousands of dollars of illegal campaign cash from the controversial gun lobby.
 The chief lobbyist for the gun lobby in our state is former House Speaker Bill Murphy, a conservative Democrat.
 Despite these odds, we will keep fighting for extremely basic reforms: a ban on assault weapons and high capacity magazines, a patch to the local loophole in our may issue concealed carry law, and a simple registry of firearms.
 Our ultimate goals are the same common-sense gun safety legislation that successfully puts a stop to the body count in nearly every other first-world country.

 Even though the Chairwoman of the Democratic National Committee begged them not to, Rhode Island Democrats passed a voter ID law in 2011, turning our state into a beloved talking point for national Republicans.
 Repealing this law is one of our top priorities.
 Usually passed by Republicans, voter ID laws disenfranchise predominantly liberal voters, especially minorities, students, and women.
 A blue state like ours should have no part in this shameful campaign to limit the right to vote.
 In fact, we should be making voting easier, not harder.
-We support same-day registration, early voting, and an end to long lines at the polls.
-Because it excludes primaries and General Assembly races, our public financing system is effectively useless.
-We support instituting a functional system, along the lines of the very successful New York City model.
+We support automatic voter registration, early voting, and an end to long lines at the polls.

 After George Bush passed sweeping income tax cuts for the rich at the federal level, Rhode Island Democrats passed even steeper and more regressive cuts to our state's income tax, dropping the top rate from 9.9% to 5.99%.
 To pay for these tax cuts for the wealthy, they slashed the budgets of cities and towns around the state, forcing steep property tax hikes on small businesses and middle class families.
 We support a full repeal of the income tax cuts for the rich.